ebarrach/SmartDataProject/README.md

 ## 📌 Project Description

-PolyBase is a custom internal web platform designed to optimize project coordination, task management, and data tracking.
-It includes a RESTful API with role-based access control and a modern web interface for collaborators, managers, and admins.
+PolyBase is a secure internal platform designed to optimize project coordination, collaborative planning, and operational traceability.
+It offers both a RESTful backend and a structured web interface tailored to technical teams and administrative managers.

 The platform enables:

-- real-time employee scheduling and Outlook-style agenda,
+- real-time employee planning and Outlook-style calendar views,
-- dynamic task tracking and logging of hours performed,
-- generation of billing, alerts, and performance monitoring dashboards,
+- encoding and monitoring of performed vs. estimated task hours,
-- structured interaction between technical and administrative workflows.
+- automatic alerts for late tasks, billing overruns, or time excess,
+- integrated dashboards for collaborators and project leaders,
+- centralized access to documentation and client deliverables,
+- secure authentication and role-based navigation through protected pages.

 ---